 Instead of having an increase in water reabsorption, we’re going to have an increase in water secretion.
-So, water won’t be going back to the blood stream.
+So, water won’t be going back to the bloodstream.
 Along with sodium, it’s going to be leaving.
-So, we’re going to cause sodium ions to leave, and as a result of that water is also leaving.
+So, we’re going to cause sodium ions to leave, and as a result, water is also leaving.

 If you’re blocking those beta receptors, we are basically going to be decreasing the cardiac output because the heart will not contract as strongly.
 As a result of that, we’re decreasing the cardiac output, decreasing the blood pressure, so we’re stopping the process right here, or counteracting the process right here.

 So, those are some of the drugs that are used, some of the main types of drugs.
 We have: